-Ocean's Eleven great agile teamYet another week of mentoring is over, the next team is ready and another one prepared.
-This time it was, as always, quite unique and interesting.
+Yet another week of mentoring is over; the next team is ready, and another one is prepared.
+This time, it was, as always, quite unique and exciting.
 As I always say.

-We met a new team of people, working in a successful company and even though they’ve been sat in the same room for more than 7 years, they never really worked together as a team.
+We met a new team of people, working in a successful company, and even though they’ve been sitting in the same room for more than 7 years, they never really worked together as a team.
 On this basis, it could be expected that it will not be difficult and go smoothly.
 But the experienced seniors would know that exactly the team like that, ‘the almost team’, is the worst situation.

 Kaine ahnung?
 I think that the team is more than just a group.
 A team is a group with the common goal, it’s not just a group of people sitting together in one room.

 They have no idea why they’d been put together.
 Every one of them does something different.
 They don’t know anything about the work of the other.
-And, basically, they are scared that they won’t be even interested.
-And just like that, the 20 eyes started staring at me, sending the message ‘So, what are we going to do about that?’
+And basically, they are scared that they won’t even be interested.
+And just like that, the 20 eyes started staring at me, sending the message, ‘So, what are we going to do about that?’

 Breathe in.
 Breathe out.
 1,2,3.
 Come on!

-Since that moment you hadn’t heard anything else other than O11, O11, O11.
+Since that moment, you haven’t heard anything other than O11, O11, O11.
 George, Brad, Matt, Elliot, Bernie, Carl,…

-multidisciplinne team agile scrum masterThis was the metaphor that has broken the ice between them.
-Thanks to that they’d realized that it was necessary to try to use different abilities and they are, in fact, their great advantage.
+This was the metaphor that broke the ice between them.
+Thanks to it, they realized that it was necessary to try to use different abilities, which were, in fact, their great advantage.

-So we’ve mapped the technologies, experiences, who knows what and who wants what.
+So we’ve mapped the technologies, experiences, who knows what, and who wants what.
 Who is on the given topic:

 1. an absolute virgin,